leowu06/Quant_Finance_Project/README.md

   Buy when RSI < 30 (oversold), close when RSI > 70 (overbought).
 Includes parameter optimisation with the Sharpe Ratio.

 - **`RSISwingStrat`**:
-  Similar to the oscillator, but flips long ↔ short.
+  Similar to the 'RSIOptimisation', but flips long ↔ short.
 Always in the market, betting on both upside and downside swings.

 - **`MomentumTrendStrat`**:
   Combines RSI with trend filters (stacked moving averages: Price > MA10 > MA20 > MA50 > MA100).
 Enters only when both momentum and trend align.
 Exits on a breakdown below the 10-day MA.